blablacar/dgr/README.md

 ## Comparison with alternatives

 ### dgr vs Dockerfile
 A Dockerfile is purely configuration, describing the steps to build the container.
 It does not provide a common way of building containers across a team.
 It does not provide scripts levels, ending with very long bash scripting for the run option in the dockerfile.
-It does not handle configuration, nor at build time nor at runtime.
+It does not handle configuration, nor at build time nor at runtime and does not support any kind of build outside of the container feature.

 ### dgr vs acbuild
 acbuild is a command line tools to build ACIs.
 It is more flexible than Dockerfiles as it can be wrapped by other tools such as Makefiles but like Dockerfiles it doesn't provide a standard way of configuring the images.

 ## Requirement
 - [rkt](https://github.com/coreos/rkt) in your `$PATH` or configured in dgr global conf